![]() |

 Home | Research |

-The American University Of Paris | ![]() |
+The American University Of Paris | ||||

-2. Impact of digital technology on societal organization I have explored how the formal human rights framework on a national and international level interacts with information technology to provide citizens with leverage to intervene in governance in a myriad of new ways.
+2. Impact of digital technology on societal organization I have explored how the formal human rights framework interacts with information technology to provide citizens with leverage to intervene in governance in a myriad of new ways.
 Designers and regulators are faced with difficult decisions with respect to issues such as security, privacy, access, health defence, children and minority protection, transparency, control, etc. The analysis is based on a series of cases that illustrate the tough choices citizens and societies must make in order to harness the potential of digital technology, while balancing a range of human rights whose very functioning is called into question.
-For example, I am one of the principle scientist in the EC funded project PRIPARE You can access my collection of useful links to privacy material and information about the course and introductory workshop on privacy by design. |
+For example, I have been one of the principle scientist in the EC funded project PRIPARE , aimed at facilitating the application of a privacy and security-by-design methodology contributing to the advent of unhindered usage of Internet against disruptions, censorship and surveillance, and support its practice by the ICT research community to prepare for industry practice.

 ![]() |